Droplet motion on chemically heterogeneous substrates with mass transfer. I. Two-dimensional dynamics: Introduction

-The discussion here is limited to the two-dimensional (2D) geometry primarily to highlight, in qualitative terms, the interesting interplay between surface heterogeneities and mass transfer, deferring the arguably more realistic three-dimensional (3D) setting to the following paper \cite{Groves2}.
+The discussion here is limited to the two-dimensional (2D) geometry primarily to highlight, in qualitative terms, the interesting interplay between surface heterogeneities and mass transfer, deferring the arguably more realistic three-dimensional (3D) setting to the following paper \cite{Savva2021}.
 We also seek to extend related works in 2D on homogeneous surfaces, e.g. the work of Oliver \emph{et al.} which focused on the particular case of a constant mass flux, but, unlike here, a variety of distinguished limits were considered \cite{OLIVER2015}, or that of \citeauthor{Kiradjiev2018} which looked into symmetric motion when the mass flux is localised at the center of the drop \cite{Kiradjiev2018}.
 Apart from the inclusion of chemical heterogeneities, two additional key features of the present theory is that it is formulated for mass fluxes that are arbitrary functions of the independent variables, and that it includes higher-order correction terms in the asymptotics of the distinguished limit considered here.
-Noteworthy also is the related 2D numerical study within the framework of the computationally more demanding diffuse interface Cahn--Hilliard formalism \cite{Pradas2016}, which investigates similar dynamics for localized fluxes.
-Studies which are pertinent to the present work also include a numerical study of imbibition in permeable substrates \cite{Espin2015}, as well as works on evaporative dynamics, which may model diffusion-dominated evaporation with a spatially dependent mass flux that is weakly singular at the contact line \cite{Saxton2016,Saxton2017}; or evaporation in a pure-vapour atmosphere on homogeneous \cite{Savva2017,Amini2017} and rough surfaces \cite{Amini2017a,Pham2017}, where the mass flux is expressed as a function of the droplet thickness.
+Noteworthy also are related numerical studies of the long-wave modeling of imbibition dynamics on permeable substrates \cite{Espin2015} and on localized fluxes on heterogeneous surfaces within the framework of the computationally more demanding diffuse interface Cahn--Hilliard formalism \cite{Pradas2016}.
+Mass transfer effects can also arise in the context of evaporative dynamics, but, unlike the present study, mass fluxes are maximized in the vicinity of the contact line.
+These include work in the diffusion-limited regime, which gives rise to mass fluxes that are weakly singular near the contact line \cite{Saxton2016,Saxton2017}, as well as evaporation in a pure-vapor atmosphere on homogeneous \cite{Savva2017,Amini2017} and rough surfaces \cite{Amini2017a,Pham2017,Charitatos2021}, where the mass flux can be expressed as a function of the droplet thickness.